Achievable logoAchievable logo

 Test selection

-When evaluating tests for high levels of validity and reliability, the strength and conditioning professional must rely on their knowledge base and practical experience with the sport.
+When selecting tests with high validity and reliability, the strength and conditioning professional must rely on both their knowledge base and practical experience with the sport.
 Several factors must be considered when selecting tests:

 Test administration

-To achieve accurate test results, tests must be administered safely, correctly, and in an organized manner.
+To obtain accurate results, tests must be administered safely, correctly, and in an organized manner.
 Strength and conditioning professionals should ensure that testers are carefully selected and trained, tests are well organized and administered efficiently, and athletes are properly prepared and instructed.

 Health and safety

 Athletes should be medically cleared before being permitted to physically train and compete.
-The strength and conditioning professional must be aware of testing conditions that can threaten the health of athletes and be observant of signs and symptoms of health problems that warrant exclusion from testing.
+The strength and conditioning professional must understand testing conditions that can threaten athlete health and must watch for signs and symptoms that warrant exclusion from testing.

 Heat injury is also a risk in hot environments, especially when humidity is high.
 Athletes should wear light clothing in warm weather and drink water before and during exercise in the heat.
 Beginning activity in a well-hydrated state and replacing sweat losses is recommended, since relying on thirst alone may not fully prevent under-hydration.
 Musculoskeletal injuries can also be a problem if symptoms are ignored.